sourcegraph/cody-vs/README.md

 - "Add helpful debug log statements"
 - "Make this work" _(seriously, it often works—try it!)_

 ## Choose Your LLM

+Cody offers a variety of large language models (LLMs) to power your chat experience.
-Cody Pro users can now select the LLM they want to use for chat and experiment to choose the best model for the job.
-Choose from Claude 3 Opus, Claude 3.5 Sonnet, Claude 3 Sonnet, Claude 3 Haiku, ChatGPT 4o, ChatGPT 4 Turbo, ChatGPT 3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral.
+Cody Pro users can select the LLM they want to use for chat and experiment to choose the best model for the job.
+Choose from Claude 3.5 Sonnet,Claude 3 Opus, Claude 3 Sonnet, Claude 3 Haiku, GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo, Google Gemini 1.5 Pro, Gemini 1.5 Flash, and Mixtral, while Cody Free users have access to the latest base models from Anthropic, OpenAI, Google, and Mixtral.
+Local models are also available through Ollama to both Cody Free and Cody Pro users.
+Simply download the model and run it in Ollama to use it in Cody chat.

-Administrators for Sourcegraph Enterprise instances can choose betweeen Claude and ChatGPT models to set for their teams as well.
+Administrators for Sourcegraph Enterprise instances can choose between Claude and GPT models to set for their teams as well.

 ## Usage